 COVID-19 Testing: COVID-19 testing is available in the Office of Health Services on request.
 Testing is recommended for those experiencing symptoms of COVID-19.
 Unvaccinated student-athletes will be tested regularly according to current Great American Conference and NCAA protocols.
 Please call ahead to make an appointment: 870-245-5244.

 - A vaccine is not required to attend or work for Ouachita, but they are strongly encouraged to strengthen the safety of our campus community.

-- Ouachita is offering a $400 grant for students enrolled on Ouachita’s residential campus for the fall 2021 semester and a $400 bonus for benefits-eligible employees who are working on Ouachita’s residential campus during September 2021.
+- Ouachita offered a $400 grant for students enrolled on Ouachita’s residential campus for the fall 2021 semester and a $400 bonus for benefits-eligible employees who are working on Ouachita’s residential campus during September 2021.
 Learn more about the vaccine incentive program here.

 - COVID-19 vaccines are not available on campus but are widely available in the community.
 See vaccines.gov or the Arkansas Department of Health website to find a vaccination location.

 Contact Tracing: Ouachita’s Office of Health Services with the athletic training staff will conduct initial contact tracing to enforce quarantine and isolation procedures for on-campus students.
 However, daily check-ins will be the responsibility of the Arkansas Department of Health.
 Ouachita’s Office of Health Services will validate absences from class.
 (See more about continued connection during isolation/quarantine below.)